 Sampling of adult sport fish populations should continue annually at Bailey Reservoir, Ester Reservoir, and Cow Creek Reservoir.
 All other ponds should be sampled every two to three years to assess adult fish populations, growth, and recruitment.
-In addition self-creel survey boxes will be maintained to assess the fishing pressure at these ponds.
+In addition, self-creel survey boxes that still remain will be maintained to assess the fishing pressure at these ponds.
 This information will allow us to tailor our management and stocking efforts to meet the needs of the public.
-Yellow perch should be collected from the Kremlin Water District Ponds and transferred to Cow Creek Reservoir and Ester in the spring of 2010.
-Northern pike will be stocked in Wild Horse.
-Bluegill will be trapped from Taint and Sagebrush and transferred to PR 018, Lark, Wapiti, and Karsten Coulee.
+Yellow perch should be collected from the Kremlin Water District Ponds and transferred to Ester and Fresno in the spring of 2011.
+Bluegill will be trapped from Don's, Taint, and Sagebrush and transferred to BR 047, April, PR 018, Lark, and Karsten Coulee.
+Trap and transport golden shiners from Floyd Flynn and stock into Wapiti and transfer fathead minnows from Compton to Plutz and Ester Lake.